Skip to main content

 Geology

 The coastline is carved from Mesozoic platform carbonates, the same limestone sequence that forms the great cliffs of the Amalfi Coast and Capri.
 Marine erosion has created an extraordinary landscape of sea caves, natural arches, isolated stacks, and hidden inlets accessible only from the water.
-The cave systems include both emerged and submerged chambers, some extending hundreds of meters into the cliff.
-Evidence of past sea levels is visible in elevated marine terraces and submerged stalactites formed during glacial low-stands.
+The cave systems include both emerged and submerged chambers; notable formations include the Grotta dell'Alabastro and the Grotta Noglio.
+[1] Evidence of past sea levels is visible in elevated marine terraces and submerged stalactites formed during glacial low-stands.
 The rock faces display clear sedimentary layering recording millions of years of tropical reef deposition.

 Climate And Weather